• Skip to main content

 And sure, it might take a little time, but the payoff?
 A week where meals feel easy—whether it’s scooping up a bowl of roasted cauliflower curry on a busy night or grabbing tofu tikka masala for lunch that tastes good on day three as it did when you prepped it.
 It’s not about doing everything; it’s about doing what works for you.

 Setting aside time to prep is key—it doesn’t have to be on Sundays if that doesn’t work for you.
 The goal is to find a rhythm that fits into your life.
-Whether it’s a dedicated prep day or a quick mid-week refresh, planning ahead ensures you’ll have meals that make your week smoother and more delicious.
+Whether it’s a dedicated prep day or a quick mid-week refresh, planning ahead ensures you’ll have meals that make your week smoother, more delicious, and in some dishes, even generate zero waste.

 Key Highlights